 A lay bet is the opposite of a back bet and involves betting against a certain outcome.
 In the above example, if you were placing a lay bet, you would be betting against Real Madrid winning – in other words, laying them.
 If Real Madrid drew or lost the match, you would win the bet.
 Laying a bet is effectively what a bookmaker does against you every time you place a bet.
 For you to lay a bet, you need to register with a betting exchange.
-Now that we’ve got a handle on what a back bet and a lay bet is, we can begin our matched betting adventure!
+Now that we’ve got a handle on what a back bet and a lay bet is, we can begin our no risk matched betting adventure!

 First things first: you need to sign up to a betting exchange to be able to lay your bets and cancel out the risk you’re taking on when backing a bet at a bookmaker.
 Betting exchanges allow you to bet against other people – and some even offer free bets for new customers, so keep an eye out.
 Then, you’ll need to sign up to your chosen bookmakers: the one which is running the best welcome sign-up bonus, but always check if any betting bonus codes are needed to avoid missing out.
 The best matched bet sites Canada gamblers can sign up to include those that offer $20 free bets which require you to deposit a relatively small amount, such as $5 – we’ll be using this in the example below.
 Before you deposit your funds, make sure you double check the terms and conditions to ensure there are no restrictions which would prevent you from withdrawing your money.